-POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE & CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan Cherwell Local Plan 2011 - 2031 Part 1 were to be included in that document will now be covered by the emerging Cherwell Local Plan Review 2040.
+POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE AND CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan 2011 - 2031 Part 1 bus and rail links, particularly in the Kidlington area.
+The policy makes reference to the Local Plan Part 2 which is no longer in the Council's LDS.
+The policy areas that were to be included in that document will now be covered by the emerging Cherwell Local Plan Review 2040.
 SLE 5: High Speed Rail 2 - London to Birmingham The policy aims to minimise adverse impacts and maximise benefits of the design and construction of HS2.
 The policy is consistent with government policy.
 Following the approval by Parliament of the route and associated works for HS2 through the District, the Council continues to work with HS2 Ltd to ensure the necessary mitigation and address construction impacts.
 The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
 The emerging Local Plan Review will consider whether there is a need for a policy for HS2 to 2040.
 BSC 1: District- wide Housing Distribution The policy seeks delivery of a wide choice of high-quality homes, sets out the Local Plan's housing distribution and plans for 22,840 dwellings to be delivered between 2011 and 2031, which equates to an annual requirement of 1,142 dwellings to meet the needs of Cherwell.
-The policy is generally consistent with the NPPF and its objectives in paragraph 59 of significantly boosting the supply of homes and ensuring sufficient land comes forward where it is needed.
-Paragraph 33 of the NPPF (referring to Regulation 10A of Town and Country Planning Regulations 2012) sets out the requirements for the review of polices including the updating of local policies if the local housing need (LHN) figure has changed significantly.
-The latest AMR reports (para 5.23) that the Council has met this policy's yearly target with 1,159 housing completions during 2019/20.
-There are extant planning permissions for 9,061 dwellings and there were 8,614 completions between 2011 and 2020.
-The AMR explains how the district is experiencing a high level of growth and the policy continues to provide a supply of development land.
-In preparing the AMR the Council engaged with site promoters to understand the effect of COVID-19 on future completions and has, as a result, taken a cautious approach to the forecasting of future provision.
-The comprehensive review of the housing delivery monitor projects a New homes are expected to be delivered in line with the requirements in the Local Plan policy.
-The Cherwell Local Plan Review 2040 process will determine if a new policy is required and reflect any changes to the planning system.
-New evidence including jointly prepared evidence for the Oxfordshire Plan will inform the approach to the provision of new homes in the Local Plan Review.
-In the interim, Policy BSC1 will continue to be applied for plan making and 5-year land supply purposes.
+The policy is generally consistent with the NPPF and its objectives in paragraph_5960 of significantly boosting the supply of homes and ensuring sufficient land comes The latest AMR reports (Theme Two: Building Sustainable Communitiespara 5.23 - Housing Completions) that the Council has met this policy's yearly target with 1,175 1,159 housing completions during 20192021/2022.
+There are extant planning permissions for 9,0617,626 dwellings and there were 10,982 8,614 completions between 2011 and 202220.
+The AMR explains how the district is In conclusion, policy BSC1 which sets the housing requirement for the district requires updating and is therefore out of date.
+New evidence in the form of the Housing and Employment Needs Assessment (HENA) 2022 is up to date evidence of housing need, which provides an assessment materially different to that in the 2014 SHMA.
+It indicates that the forward where it is needed. experiencing a high level of growth and the policy continues to provide a supply of development land.
+2014 SHMA is now out of date.
+In light of this, it is judged appropriate and in accordance with national